First Regular Session of the UNDP Executive Board

 UNDP's climate action support also extended beyond NDCs in 2019, working in and across our signature solutions.
 For example,

-on resilience, UNDP helped 2.5 million people to access early warning systems and climate or disaster information, 54 countries to mainstream climate adaptation and disaster risk reduction in their national;
+on resilience, UNDP helped 2.5 million people to access early warning systems and climate or disaster information, 54 countries to mainstream climate adaptation and disaster risk reduction in their national plans;

 on gender, we worked with 97 countries to strengthen women's leadership and decision making in environmental management and with 74 countries to integrate gender into environment and climate policies, plans and frameworks; and,